ninjajazza/picoKiln/README.md

 piKiln
 ==========

-Turns a Raspberry Pi into a cheap, universal & web-enabled kiln controller.
+Turns a Raspberry Pi into a cheap, universal & web-enabled electric kiln controller.
 Based heavily on [picoReflow](https://github.com/apollo-ng/picoReflow) with the following changes:
 * Renaming for kiln-related activities
 * Removal of unrelated routines